Renfrewshire Council

 When you can apply for the grant

-If you apply by the deadlines, we will review your application the following month.
-We'll make a decision on your proposal based on the scoring system.
+We'll decide on your proposal based on the scoring system.

 How to apply for the grant

-However, you should contact us at an early stage to discuss your ideas for the property.
-We will give you guidance on eligibility, what supporting information you need and how long it will take to process your application.
+However, you can contact us before then to discuss your ideas for the property.
+We'll give you guidance on eligibility, what supporting information you need and how long it will take to process your application.

 You should have a clear idea of the extent of works to be undertaken and the likely cost, either from estimates or professional advice.
 Email us with your ideas or questions at ris@renfrewshire.gov.uk.